New Mission Starts

-Currently, the Saint Paul Area Synod has seven new starts under development as well as several mission explorations on the horizon.
+Currently, the Saint Paul Area Synod has six new starts under development as well as several mission explorations on the horizon.

 Joy Fellowship Chinese Outreach (Video)

 Joy Fellowship is an outreach group to serve Chinese Christians in the Northern St. Paul Suburbs.
-They current meet at 6:30 p.m., Saturdays, biweekly at Our Savior's Lutheran Church, 9185 North Lexington Avenue, Circle Pines, MN 55014.
+They currently meet at 6:30 p.m., Saturdays, biweekly at Our Savior's Lutheran Church, 9185 North Lexington Avenue, Circle Pines, MN 55014.
 The program includes potlucks, singing, adult Bible study, and youth and children education.
 Joy Fellowship grew out of Minnesota Faith Chinese Lutheran Church, the only Lutheran Chinese Church in Minnesota.
-Contact the Rev. Shen Lin at 651.324.6898, or at Joy group of www.faithchinesechurch.org.
+Contact the Rev. Shen Lin at 651.324.6898, or at www.faithchinesechurch.org.